LeonParl/PresSafe_backbone_tf_implementation/README.md

 > [Muyan Yao](https://github.com/LeonParl)
 -----

 Our implementation of PresSafe: Barometer-Based On-Screen Pressure-Assisted Implicit Authentication for Smartphones.
-(to be updated)

 - This repository includes the implementation of the deep learning backbone network involved to extract features from the pre-processed user data.
 - Should you have any concerns, feel free contact with me directly at muyanyao \at ieee.org